 The FTC has long maintained that Prevagen doesn't work.
 In 2017, the FTC alleged Quincy Bioscience was making deceptive claims about their supplement.
 One of the issues the FTC brought up is that one of the studies on the supplement noted the jellyfish protein, apoaequorin, was digested in the stomach.
 If its digested, how does it make it to the brain?

-Can Prevagen Help Alzheimer’s?
+Can Prevagen Improve Memory In Those With Alzheimer’s?

 Can Prevagen Help Concussions?